Skip to main content

 April 21, 2016

 Today the U.S. Senate, by a vote of 56-42, rejected a move by Sen. John Hoeven (R-N.D.) to block the Obama administration's landmark Clean Water Rule.
-Meanwhile yesterday, more than two dozen senators led by Sen.
+Meanwhile yesterday, more than two dozen senators led by Sen. Ben Cardin (D-Md.) introduced a comprehensive package to protect our drinking water from lead and other health threats.

 April 21, 2016